-"While all the focus is on rolling out new services like mobile broadband, our research reveals that large numbers of small businesses are still having problems making even basic voice calls.
-This kind of basic coverage is essential for small businesses to thrive," Communications Consumer Panel Chair Anna Bradley said today.
+"While all the focus is on rolling out new services like mobile broadband, our research reveals that large numbers of consumers and small businesses are still having problems making even basic voice calls.
+This kind of basic coverage is hugely important to consumers and essential for small businesses to thrive," Communications Consumer Panel Chair Anna Bradley said today.

-"And it's essential that consumers aren't trapped into contracts that don't give them the coverage they need.
-We would like to see shops offering consumers a 'try before you buy' clause that allows them to use their mobile and, if they don't get coverage, take it back.
+"It's essential that consumers aren't trapped into contracts that don't give them the coverage they need.
+We would like to see providers offering consumers a 'try before you buy' clause that allows them to use their mobile and, if they don't get coverage, take it back.

-"The importance of mobile phones will continue to grow, and it will be increasingly vital for small businesses and consumers to have the coverage they expect and need," Anna Bradley commented.
+"The importance of mobile phones will continue to grow, and it will be increasingly vital for consumers and small businesses to have the coverage they expect and need," Anna Bradley commented.